Standard letter grades

-2. Analyze relationships among selected elements of dramatic forms of comedy, tragedy, history, and romance to determine how genre shapes the development of individual plays.
-Know variations within the genre, such as stock vs. complex character, or subtypes of the genre, such as Roman comedy and romantic or festive comedy and Senecan tragedy vs. historical tragedy.
-For later plays, practice comparative analysis in Shakespeare’s development of genres.
+2. Analyze relationships among selected elements of dramatic forms of comedy, tragedy, history, and romance to determine how genre shapes the development of individual plays; know variations within the genre, such as stock versus complex character, or subtypes of the genre, such as Roman comedy and romantic or festive comedy and Senecan tragedy versus historical tragedy; for later plays, practice comparative analysis in Shakespeare’s development of genres.

-5. Demonstrate effective writing skills when communicating and supporting literary analysis, interpretation, and evaluation, in graded writing assignments.
-For later plays in ENG 201, practice comparative analysis of applicable literary approaches and “schools” of literary analysis, including theories of “the other,” feminist theory, gender studies, diversity issues, New Historicism, and psychological and economic approaches.
+5. Demonstrate effective writing skills when communicating and supporting literary analysis, interpretation, and evaluation, in graded writing assignments; for later plays, practice comparative analysis of applicable literary approaches and “schools” of literary analysis, including theories of “the other,” feminist theory, gender studies, diversity issues, New Historicism, and psychological and economic approaches.